richard-scryber/scryber.core/docs/document_structure.rst

     * Messages - This will output key stage messages for the generation of the file.
     * Verbose - A quantity of messages will be output for each of the compoents, and is a useful level to understand what is going wrong (if anything) with your document.
     * Diagnostic - Be carefull, this will generate a large log file and can slow the creation of a PDF file significnatly.
 But it's very informative.
+* 'parser-log' - Controls the logging from the xml parser.
-* 'parser-log' - If set to true, then both the reading of the content, to create the document, as well as the output of the content to PDF will be recorded.
+    * true - then both the reading of the content, to create the document, as well as the output of the content to PDF will be recorded.
+    * false - then only messages from the content creation and output will be recorded.
+* 'parser-culture' - specifies the culture settings when parsing a file for interpreting dates and number formats in the xml. e.g.
-* 'parser-culture' - This specifies the culture of the document.
-It can be useful for reading number formats or dates from files e.g. es-es will read spanish nuber formats where . 'dot' is a thousand separator.
+    * en-gb - This specifies the english, britsh culture.
+It can be useful for reading number formats or dates from files e.g.
+    * es-es - This will read spanish nuber formats where . 'dot' is a thousand separator and , 'comma' is the decimal separator.
+* 'parser-mode' - Defines how errors will be recorded if fonts, images, or unknown attributes are invalid.
+    * Strict - Will raise exceptions to the top of the stack and must be handled in your code.
-* 'parser-mode' - Strict of Lax.
-If this is set to strict then exceptions will bubble up from the parsing and rendering of files.
-Lax is more complianant, where errors will be logged, but not cause the output to fail.
+    * Lax - If this is set  then the parser is more complianant, where errors will be logged, but not cause the output to fail.
-* 'controller' - This is the full type name of a controller for the docucment, that can interact with and handle events on the document.
+* 'controller' - This is the full type name of a controller for the docucment, that can interact with and handle events on the document. e.g.
+    * 'Namespace.TypeName, AssemblyName' - The class should have a parameterless constructor (see: :doc:`document_controllers`)

 Params
 ======